HosseinZaredar/Self-Driving-GAIL/README.md

 What's interesting is that the model has not seen this type of error in the expert dataset or in the training environment.
 But due to the inherent exploration present in the stochastic policy of PPO, and also, the explicit reward explained before, the model has learned by itself to handle such errors.

 ## How to Run
-A guide to setup the training environment and run the codes, along with the trained models will be added soon...
+A guide to set up the training environment and run the codes, along with the trained models will be added soon...

 ## Reference Papers
 - <a id="1">[1]</a> [Generative Adversarial Imitation Learning, NIPS (2016)](https://arxiv.org/abs/1606.03476)